 Let’s examine a hypothetical disagreement in which your enemy dodges your two blaster shots fired at him.
 Perhaps it’s slightly unreastic, but not an egregious rule violation (this is the case for almost all reports as both parties are usually at least partially wrong).
 You think they should be hit by both shots and they think they shouldn’t be hit by either.

 First, you should decide if it needs to be mentioned at all.
 Most of the time, you should simply accept what they wrote and continue with the thread.
 This should account for almost all resolution.
-If you really feel that it is something that should be mentioned then lay out your point of view and offer a compromise.
-Do this in a polite and calm manner.
+If you really feel that it is something that should be mentioned then lay out your point of view and offer a compromise in a polite and calm manner.
 If the two of your can agree, then the thread gets to move on and it is more enjoyable for everyone.
 In this case, let’s say you both agree to a single glancing blow from one of the shots and a dodge of the second.
 The glancing blow wouldn’t be debilitating and you move along and enjoy the thread.
 The above process should solve 90% of disagreement.
 Collaboration should be used to solve most disputes.
 OOCs should be used primarily to clarify things, not to bring up disagreements and argument.

 The Force is an integral part of combat, but it is not invincible.
 Force use in combat is generally governed by a character's concentration and exhaustion.
 Characters who are attempting to use the Force to attack or defend themselves in combat are going to have an easier or more difficult time depending on the state of the character in question.

 First, concentration refers to how much of your total concentration is required to successfully complete a Force power.
 As the name implies, concentration involves the ability to focus on a particular action.
 Certain Force powers require you to be focusing more intensely in order to be successful.
 Trying to focus on multiple things while doing a complex power means it is much more likely to fail.